Addendum – This article has been edited for clarity

 Jonah Hammen –

 Despite the sub-zero temperatures, HKMC is heating up with a competition.
-Created by Ian Foley, “Battle for the Building” is a semester-long event involving monthly contests between the floors and halls of HKMC.
-Eight teams compete every 30 days towards a different objective—sometimes fun, sometimes furious.
+Created by Kylie Anderson and Emily Fitzsimmons, “Battle for the Building” is a semester-long event involving monthly contests between the floors and halls of HKMC.
+15 teams compete every 30 days towards a different objective—sometimes fun, sometimes furious.

 Before the first contest began in mid-February, the teams were tasked with choosing a film to represent their hall.
 The overarching theme was Disney movies (or franchises) which gave plenty of options for the students moving forward.
+While planning, plenty of movies ideas were thrown out.
 Some went with obvious classics such as “Up,” “Finding Nemo” and the “Little Mermaid,” while others seized the opportunity to make a joke by choosing specific, forgotten films like “Cars 2” or “Kronk’s New Groove.”

 Once the teams were set, it was time for the first event.
 Things started off with a hall-decorating challenge that lasted one week.
 Teams got to work by hanging decals from the ceiling, sticking homemade posters to the walls and overall transforming their hall into a Disneyfied portal.
 Dawson Wellman, the RA for third floor Chinnock, states,“There are some people, like the girls in Milnes over there, who go hard.
 They chose ‘Up’ as their movie, like that’s why you see a giant Kevin cutout every time you walk past the lounge.
 Most of the floors are pretty competitive, and…then there’s ours, who just shouted ‘Planes 2’ and called it a day!” said Wellman.
 Foley designed Battle for the Building to work with all levels of engagement, big or small.